karolinaCodes/weather-app/README.md

 For practicing:
-Material UI
+-Material UI
-Connecting to an API
+-Connecting to an API
-React Router
+-React Router
-Using state
+-Using state